-Description - Grid-Loc Vented series tiles are engineered to withstand the harshest garage environments available and allow proper drainage between tiles in wet environments.
-These tiles are capable of handling extremely heavy rolling vehicle loads and are resistant to oil, grease, antifreeze, and many other household chemicals.
-These tiles are also stain resistant, odorless, slip resistant, and UV stable.
+Description – Grid-Loc Vented series tiles are engineered to withstand the harshest garage environments available and allow proper drainage between tiles in wet environments.
+These tiles can handle extremely heavy rolling vehicle loads and are resistant to oil, grease, antifreeze, and many other household chemicals.
+These tiles are stain-resistant, odorless, slip-resistant, and UV stable.
 Installation is as easy as snapping together adjacent garage tiles to form a beautiful and customizable garage flooring surface.
 These tiles also lock together well with our diamond or coin Grid-Loc tiles to form custom designs if desired.
-These garage floor tiles also come with an industry leading 15 year warranty.
+These garage floor tiles also come with an industry-leading 12-year warranty.

-Recommended Uses – Grid-Loc Vented series tiles are truly built to be a durable multi use floor tile.
-These tiles are most commonly used as garage tiles however they have also been used successfully as a flooring option in tool and storage sheds, as trade show flooring, in auto dealership show rooms to accent cars, and on auto and car show display floors.
+Recommended Uses – Grid-Loc Vented tiles are commonly used as garage tiles, as a flooring option in tool and storage sheds, as trade show flooring, in auto dealership showrooms to accent cars, and on auto and car show display floors.

 Vented Grid-Loc interlocking tiles are easy to maintain.
 Cleaning of these multiuse tiles typically includes:

 - Vacuuming any loose crumbs, dust, or debris from the tiles with a shop vac.

 - Blow the tiles out with a leaf blower or air compressor hose.

 - Hose out the floor tiles with a garden hose.
 This is normally only recommended if you are sure your garage floor is pitched correctly so that all water flows out toward your garage door.

 Installing these interlocking tiles is very simple and usually done by the consumer.
 Typical installation of these tiles is as follows: